Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Rupert Ernest Neve and his twin brother Arthur Osmond Neve were born on 15th September 1893 in Maidenhead Berkshire to Alfred Hovenden Neve, a draper and clothier operating from 57-61 High Street Maidenhead, and Emma Hankin Skillman.
 Rupert attended Desborough School for Boys in Maidenhead, the school has a private memorial to him in their building.

+Rupert first appears on the 1901 Census, aged 7, living with his parents and siblings, including his elder sister Marjory Edith, at 57-61 High Street, Maidenhead, Berkshire.
 In 1911 Rupert was boarding at 121 Castle Hill, Reading with the Venn family.
-His occupation is listed as an ironmongers apprentice.
-On 23rd April 1913 Rupert was involved in a motorcycle accident, the Slough, Eton & Windsor Observer on 26th April 1913 reported;
+His occupation is listed as an ironmonger's apprentice.
+On 23rd April 1913 Rupert was involved in a motorcycle accident, the Slough, Eton & Windsor Observer on 26th April 1913 reported:

 "A motorcycle and van collide-